-Dioscorea elephantipes, commonly known as known as Elephant's Foot, is one of the most beautiful, weird, and wonderful, caudiciform plants around!
+Dioscorea elephantipes, commonly known as Elephant's Foot, is one of the most beautiful, weird, and wonderful caudiciform plants.
 It has a deeply fissured surface, resembling an elephant's foot, hence its common name.

 Native to South Africa, Elephant's Foot is drought tolerant and does fine in extreme heat.
 The plant may survive a frost, but a hard freeze is likely to kill it.